 The above combinations of cards resulted in different totals, but only the Dealer had the winning hand.
 Remember, a winning hand in Blackjack is merely a hand that results in a total of 21.

-Here are some basic Blackjack strategies to keep in mind when playing in a casino, simplified for easy understanding:
+While the game in itself is quite simplistic and is easy to learn, it is a lot harder to master.
+Below you can find some basic Blackjack tips to keep in mind when playing in a casino, simplified for easy understanding:

-- Split when possible.
 Although a Split requires double the investment that a normal play does, a Split gives a Player two different hands that they might be able to win with.
-A Split essentially gives a Player a second chance to win a hand that they bust on.
+A Split essentially gives a Player a second chance to win a hand that they busted on.

-- Pay attention to the other face-up cards on the table.
 These cards can give a rough indicator of other Player’s hands, including the Dealer.
-Generally, a high-value face-up card indicates a competitive hand or even a possible natural, while a low-value face-up indicates a player that will need to hit multiple times.
+Generally, a high-value face-up card indicates a competitive hand or even a possible natural, while a low-value face-up card indicates a player that will need to hit multiple times.

-- Do not hit when you are at 17 or above, unless it is a “soft 17” (explained in the FAQ).
 A good rule of thumb to follow is one that the Dealer also lives by: if the total in your hand is less than 16, hit.
-If it is 17, unless it is a “soft 17”, stand.
-When it is the aforementioned soft 17, hit if the Dealer’s face-up card is a face card or a 10, and otherwise consider standing.
+If it is 17, unless it is a “Soft 17”, stand.
+When it is the aforementioned Soft 17, hit if the Dealer’s face-up card is a face card or a 10, and otherwise consider standing.

 Frequently Asked Questions